 Join the movement of communities committed to walking and biking.

 There are two ways we invite you to join the movement.
-We hope you will want to do both!
+We hope you can do both!

-Mayors have been an important part of many of the 50,000 Walk to School Day events held since it began in 1997 when two mayors, Chicago Mayor Daley and Los Angeles Mayor Riordan, led the first events.
-Click on the "Count Me In!" button below to announce your city’s involvement in Walk to School Day 2016!
-Participating mayors and their cities will be acknowledged through the Mayors’ Challenge and Walk to School Day promotions.
-Learn more.
+Mayors have been an important part of many of the Walk and Bike to School Day events held since it began in 1997 when two mayors, Chicago Mayor Daley and Los Angeles Mayor Riordan, led the first events.
+Join a local school in biking or walking to school on May 10.
+Read below to learn how to join and use the event to make a statement.

-Over the past 20 years Walk to School Day has gone from a one-day event to a long-term effort to create places where children have more opportunities for physical activity, and everyone feels a little more connected.
-In the meantime, Safe Routes to School Programs were established in every state with the goal of building infrastructure and conducting education and encouragement programs to make the walking and biking trip to school a safe one.
-Today mayors and their cities are taking an even bolder lead—they are setting a new standard with ambitious goals to eliminate traffic fatalities and serious injuries and calling it Vision Zero.
+Walk and Bike to School Day events have transformed from a one-day celebrations to long-term efforts to create places where children have more opportunities for physical activity, and everyone feels a little more connected.
+In the meantime, Safe Routes to School programs were established in every state with the goal of building infrastructure and conducting education and encouragement programs to make the walking and biking trip to school a safe one.
+Today, mayors and their cities are taking an even bolder lead—they are setting a new standard with ambitious goals to eliminate traffic fatalities and serious injuries and calling it Vision Zero.
 Read below for actions to take to make this commitment.

 Cities have identified an array of ways to prevent pedestrian and bicyclist injuries and promote walking.
 A growing number of cities are considering or currently implementing “Vision Zero” plans to eliminate all traffic fatalities and serious injuries.
 Critical factors include reducing motorist speeds in areas where pedestrians are present, shortening the distance to cross the street, and constructing communities where the buildings, streets, and transit system all work together for safer walking and bicycling.